-- Provide for various methods by which complaints can be lodged, taking into account complainants with disabilities, language issues and literacy issues. - Include links to the Customer Service Charter agreed levels of service provision that incorporate appropriate timeframes and communication requirements. - Be customer and outcome focused. - Adhere to the standardized definition of 'complaint' as stated in the Policy. - Give means to ensure as many true complaints are captured as is reasonably practical, including relevant documentation, investigation outcomes and resolutions. - Outline a centralized complaint register format. - Develop clear responsibilities for all officers across all levels within the organisation as set out in the Policy. - Develop clear and accessible guidelines for appropriate complaint resolution. - Comply with the State Records Act 2000. - Provide clear guidelines for staff training requirements including: - New staff inductions; - Complaint handling training; - Conflict Resolution. - Periodic refresher courses; - Provide guidelines to senior officers delegated to review all complaints, investigations and their resolutions on a regular basis with the goal of identifying trends and issues and providing guidance for service delivery.
+- Provide for various methods by which complaints can be lodged, taking into account complainants with disabilities, language issues and literacy issues. - Include links to the Customer Service Charter agreed levels of service provision that incorporate appropriate timeframes and communication requirements. - Be customer and outcome focused. - Adhere to the standardised definition of 'complaint' as stated in the Policy. - Give means to ensure as many true complaints are captured as is reasonably practical, including relevant documentation, investigation outcomes and resolutions. - Outline a centralised complaint register format. - Develop clear responsibilities for all officers across all levels within the organisation as set out in the Policy. - Develop clear and accessible guidelines for appropriate complaint resolution. - Develop clear and accessible guidelines for dealing with vexatious and / or malicious complainant. - Comply with the State Records Act 2000. - Provide clear guidelines for staff training requirements including: - New staff inductions; - Complaint handling training; - Conflict Resolution.

-Policy Background
+Committee

+Complaints Handling Policy with Tracked Changes

+- Periodic refresher courses; - Provide guidelines to senior officers delegated to review all complaints, investigations and their resolutions on a regular basis with the goal of identifying trends and issues and providing guidance for service delivery.

-Policy Reference No. - 012 Owner Unit - Corporate Services Originator - Customer Service Coordinator Policy Approved by - Council Date Approved - 24 April 2012 Review Frequency - As required Related documents - Customer Service Policy and Customer Service Charter
+Policy Reference No. - 012

+Owner Unit - Corporate Services

+Originator - Customer Service Coordinator

+Policy Approved by - Council

+Date Approved - 24 April 2012

+Review Frequency - As required

+Related documents - Customer Service Policy and Customer Service Charter
-History

-CARRIED 5/0

-At this time the Manager Information Services left the meeting and did not return.
+Council Resolution Date Information

+C1204/104 24 April, 2012 Date of Implementation

+Version 1